 Yes, you are welcome to purchase a Chromebook from elsewhere, but be aware of the following:

-You’ll need to purchase the Chrome Education Upgrade (CEU) from the store at a price of R675.54 (price dependant on Rand/Dollar exchange).
+You’ll need to purchase the Chrome Education Upgrade (CEU) from the store at a price of +-R850 (price dependent on Rand/Dollar exchange).
 This is needed for the school to remotely install apps, monitor, and protect the Internet, and remotely disable the device in case of theft, as well as turn features on and off.
 This is already added to the price of the store.